glampert/debug-draw/samples/README.md

 there's no guarantee that they will render the expected outputs.
 Little to no handling is done to account for GL version and hardware differences, so the samples might not run properly on your machine.

-The main idea is that they serve as a rough guide on how to integrate Debug Draw in your own projects, so there's more value in the code itself then in the demo applications, which are just drawing some line shapes in the 3D world and text, nothing more.
+The main idea is that they serve as a rough guide on how to integrate Debug Draw into your own projects, so there's more value in the code itself than in the demo applications, which are just drawing some line shapes in the 3D world and text, nothing more.